Cyber Security

 • Employees often assume that their mobile device isn’t vulnerable to malware and viruses, and end up avoiding the additional steps to safeguard their smartphones.

-• Your mobile device carries ample data about you, including your personal and financial information, social media data, location information, passwords, confidential images and more.
+• Your mobile device stores a wealth of data about you, including your personal and financial information, social media data, location information, passwords, confidential images and more.
 This makes your smartphone a treasure trove for attackers.

-• Applications have become an easy path into mobile devices; they can be easily infected with virus and malware to get hold of your data.
-This is more common that you think – nearly 1 in 36 mobile phones have high risk applications.
+• Applications have become an easy path into mobile devices; they can be easily infected with viruses and malware to get hold of your data.
+This is more common than you think – nearly 1 in 36 mobile phones have high-risk applications.

 To help you find out the various threats to your business through employee smartphones at an early stage, ensure you partner with a professional IT team.